Quickstart

 Sometimes you will find yourself needing to make a fine-grain tweak that cannot be done through the settings panel alone.

-If you want to edit the form fields in the side panel of a Form Block, for example, you will need to click the Eject button to pop open the block, exposing its constituent componets.
+If you want to edit the form fields in the side panel of a Form Block, for example, click the Eject button to pop open the block, exposing its constituent components.

 Preview and Publish

 During development you may wish to test out your app so far.
-Click the Preview button in the top-right to open the app in a modal.
-The app preview will always open the screen selected within the builder.
+Click Preview in the top-right to open the app in a modal.
+The app preview always opens the screen selected within the builder.

-You will also notice that navigation links were automatically added to the nav bar when we created the autogenerated screens.
+You will also notice that navigation links are automatically added to the nav bar when autogenerated screens are created.

 To view the app with a different permission level, change the View as option.

-When you are happy with your app, you can enable the Live setting to push your app live into production.
+When you are happy with your app, use Set live to deploy your app into production.

 Automate